Sebastian Gorka: Resignation

-Post-administration (2017–2025)
+Post-administration (2017–2021)

 He was a Fox News contributor from 2017 to 2019.
 On March 3, 2019, however, Mediaite reported that Fox News had confirmed that Gorka was no longer affiliated with the network.

 On January 1, 2019, he began hosting America First with Sebastian Gorka, replacing Michael Medved on Salem Radio from 3 to 6 p.m.
 Eastern Time.

 In September 2019, Gorka became a spokesman for Relief Factor, a fish oil supplement.

 In July 2020, the White House announced that Trump would appoint Gorka as a member of the 14-member National Security Education Board.
 The board addressees "the national need for experts in critical languages and regions" by awarding scholarships and fellowships to students, and grants to colleges and universities.

 In April 2021, Gorka was permanently banned from YouTube for repeatedly violating the company's policy on spreading misinformation related to the 2020 presidential election.
 Gorka's America First radio show had previously been banned from the site in 2019 for copyright violations, specifically due to Gorka's refusal to stop playing the Imagine Dragons song "Radioactive" in his intro segment.

 In 2021, Gorka began hosting a weekend program called The Gorka Reality Check on NewsMax TV.

 Second Trump administration (2025–)

 In November 2024, Gorka was named to become deputy assistant to the president and senior director for counterterrorism in the second Trump administration.
+He took up the post at the National Security Council in January 2025.

+Gorka led the release of a "United States Counterterrorism Strategy" in May 2026.
+The document listed "Violent Left-Wing Extremists, including Anarchists and Anti-Fascists", "Legacy Islamist Terrorists", and "Narcoterrorists and Transnational Gangs" as security threats and stated that the administration would "prioritize the rapid identification and neutralization of violent secular political groups whose ideology is anti-American, radically pro-transgender, and anarchist."